AlvSel/web_examples/README.md

 # web_examples
-Some web examples (Ajax, Servlet...)
+Some web examples using Java (Ajax, Servlet...)